 We Must Stop the Pipeline Again!

-The Constitution Pipeline has been in the news since Valentine’s Day, when President Trump created the National Energy Dominance Council.
+The Constitution Pipeline has been in the news since Valentine’s Day (2025), when President Trump created the National Energy Dominance Council.
 A summary of what has taken place between mid February and mid July can be found here.

-A quick review of what happened between 2012 and 2022 is required in order to understand what must happen now.
+A quick review of what happened between 2012 and now is required in order to understand what must happen now.

-In 2012, the Constitution Pipeline Company (Company) pre-filed an application with the Federal Energy Regulatory Commission (FERC), proposing to construct a 30-inch diameter interstate gas pipeline from the fracking fields in Central Pennsylvania, through the Southern Tier, up and down the forested hills in the Western Catskills, trenching through hundreds of streams and countless acres of fertile farmland in Broome, Delaware, and Schoharie Counties to Wright, NY.
+In 2012, the Company pre-filed an application with the Federal Energy Regulatory Commission (FERC), proposing to construct a 30-inch diameter interstate gas pipeline from the fracking fields in Central Pennsylvania, through the Southern Tier, up and down the forested hills in the Western Catskills, trenching through hundreds of streams and countless acres of fertile farmland in Broome, Delaware, and Schoharie Counties to Wright, NY.

 Its 2013 application triggered an environmental review by FERC and the simultaneous review by a variety of other federal agencies under other federal laws.
-This includes the New York State Department of Environmental Conservation (DEC), which acts as a federal agency under the Clean Water Act.
+This includes the DEC, which acts as a federal agency under the Clean Water Act.
 All of these agencies rely on FERC’s EIS to make their decisions.

 Constitution, which was partially owned by gas drillers, did not have any contracts with utility companies or end users in New York City or New England when it filed its application.
 Instead, it was gas drillers and gathering line owners in search of a market.
 Their effort appeared risk free when they started because they knew FERC would issue a license to them, even though their contracts were between co-owners (gas drillers and gas transporters in this case).
 They also knew they were guaranteed a 14% rate of return from FERC, so their prospects seemed lucrative.